 The lumbar and sacral spine directs nerves to your legs and controls your bowels.
 A complete injury in this area will leave the victim unable to walk.
 Incomplete injuries can cause movement and balance problems, sexual dysfunction, and incontinence.

 How Do Spinal Cord Injuries Happen?

-The lawyers at Philly Injury Law have seen thousands of spinal cord injuries over our decades of experience.
+The lawyers at Philly Injury Lawyer have seen thousands of spinal cord injuries over our decades of experience.
 Car accidents and slip, trip, and fall injuries are the most frequent cause of spinal cord injuries.

 Car Accidents and Back Injuries

 Car accidents cause more spinal cord injuries each year in the United States than any other type of injury.
 The National Spinal Cord Injury Statistical Center (NSCISC) reports that around 39 percent of all spinal cord injuries happen in car accidents.
 The most frequent car accident that results in spinal cord injuries is a rollover accident.
 Drivers between the ages of 16 and 30 represent the largest age group that suffer from spinal injuries in car accidents.